 We have a good track record of listening to parents and carers and responding to their concerns and suggestions.
-Parents and carers are welcome to visit the school and meet teachers; formal opportunities for this are arranged at Parents’ Evenings in October and July, an Annual Review meeting to review your child’s statement of SEN or Education Health Care Plan.
+Parents and carers are welcome to visit the school and meet teachers.
+Formal opportunities for this are arranged at Parents’ Evenings in October and July, and an Annual Review meeting to review your child’s Education Health Care Plan.
 We also arrange many informal opportunities e.g. coffee mornings with classes each September, school shows, sports day, and end of term assemblies.
 Parents and carers are always welcome to contact Julie Davis (Family Support Advisor), the class teacher, the behaviour support team or senior leaders.
 We are here to listen and help.

 8. How are pupils involved in decisions about themselves?

 Pupil voice is very important to us.
 We seek their views in a number of ways:

 • On what they want to learn at the start of each topic.